cardboard-iguana/cardboard-iguana.com/log/2022-04-19-itprotv-comptia-security-plus.md

 * Rules
 * Procedures

-“Procedures” in particular should include business continuity planning *under the assumption of continued attack*.
+"Procedures" in particular should include business continuity planning *under the assumption of continued attack*.

 Incident response plans will often cover *preventative* measures as part of preparing an organization for attack.
 Useful parts: